 LLC documents contain common elements that should be addressed in the case of every new company.
 However, enterprises vary.
 Their purposes and members are different.
 The formation and organizational documents should be carefully drafted to reflect these differences.
-They should also provide tough protection from creditors and plaintiffs who may seek to pierce the veil and hold individual members liable for debts and actions of the company.
-Ongoing annual and special meetings should be held to preserve to maintain records and the independent legal character of the company.
+They should also provide tough protection from creditors and plaintiffs who may seek to pierce the veil and hold individual members personally liable for debts and actions of the company.
+Ongoing annual and special meetings should be held to preserve and maintain records and the independent legal character of the company.
 All relevant documents should be organized and contained in the company record book.

 Information in this article is proved for general informational and educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes and any statutes or cases referred to should be checked for updates.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.
 This firm does not represent you unless and until it is retained and agrees in writing to do so.

-Copyright © 2013 by David J. Willis.
+Copyright © 2022 by David J. Willis.
 All rights reserved worldwide.
 David J. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
 More information is available at his website, http://www.LoneStarLandLaw.com.